igor036/igor036/README.md

 My favorite programming language is <b>Java</b>, but I love other languages like <b>Golang</b>, <b>C#</b>,  <b>C</b>, <b>C++</b>, <b>JavaScript</b>, <b>python (machine learning only)</b>, <b>php</b> and more.

-Every time I try to make my code cleaner and more readable and i think that automated test are extremely important for make sure that the code have quality.
+Every time I try to make my code cleaner and more readable and I think that automated test are extremely important to make sure that the code have quality.

-I love so much working with distributed systems, microservices and image processing, actually i work with microservices and AWS cloud.
+I love so much working with distributed systems, microservices and image processing.
+I actually work with microservices and AWS cloud.

 I think it's extremely important to have hobbies and get away from work for a while, so I use my free time to study other things like music.

-This is me plaing eletric guitar (Disturbed - Remember)
+This is me playing eletric guitar (Disturbed - Remember)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/7WuGnlTqtC4/0.jpg)](https://www.youtube.com/watch?v=7WuGnlTqtC4) 0